IBM/pytorchpipe/README.md

 and several general-purpose components, from tensor transformations (List to Tensor, Reshape Tensor, Reduce Tensor, Concatenate Tensor), to components calculating losses (NLL Loss) and statistics (Accuracy Statistics, Precision/Recall Statistics, BLEU Statistics etc.) to viewers (Stream Viewer, Stream File Exporter etc.).

 **Workers:**
-PTP workers are python scripts that are _agnostic_ to the problems/models/pipelines that they are supposed to work with.
+PTP workers are python scripts that are _agnostic_ to the tasks/models/pipelines that they are supposed to work with.
 Currently framework offers three workers:

-  * ptp-offline-trainer (a trainer relying on classical methodology interlacing training and validation at the end of every epoch, creates separate instances of training and validation problems and trains the models by feeding the created pipeline with batches of data, relying on the notion of an _epoch_)
+  * ptp-offline-trainer (a trainer relying on classical methodology interlacing training and validation at the end of every epoch, creates separate instances of training and validation tasks and trains the models by feeding the created pipeline with batches of data, relying on the notion of an _epoch_)

-  * ptp-online-trainer (a flexible trainer creating separate instances of training and validation problems and training the models by feeding the created pipeline with batches of data, relying on the notion of an _episode_)
+  * ptp-online-trainer (a flexible trainer creating separate instances of training and validation tasks and training the models by feeding the created pipeline with batches of data, relying on the notion of an _episode_)

-  * ptp-processor (performing one pass over the all samples returned by a given problem instance, useful for collecting scores on test set, answers for submissions to competitions etc.)
+  * ptp-processor (performing one pass over the all samples returned by a given task instance, useful for collecting scores on test set, answers for submissions to competitions etc.)

 ## Installation